f2prateek/dart/README.md

 ```java
 @InjectExtra String title = "Default Title";
 ```
-This value will be overriden after you call `inject()`.
+This value will be overridden after you call `inject()`.
 Remember to use the `@Nullable` annotation, if this injection is optional.

 Bonus
 -----